 South Canterbury straddles three climatic zones: the Southern Alps, the Mackenzie Basin, and the downlands and coast.

-The Southern Alps receive heavy rainfall from the west, averaging 4,300 millimetres per year.
-Summers are mild, with maximum temperatures averaging 20°C. In winter there is frost and snow, with maximum average temperatures of 11°C. Annual sunshine hours average 1,530.
+The Southern Alps receive heavy rainfall from the west.
+At Mount Cook village an average of 4,500 millimetres falls each year.
+Summers are mild, with maximum temperatures averaging 20°C. In winter there is frost and snow, with average maximum temperatures of 7°C. Annual sunshine hours average 1,580.
+(In winter especially, possible sunshine hours are reduced by the nearby mountains.)
 North-westerly winds prevail.

-The Mackenzie Basin is a drier region, in the ‘rain shadow’ of the Southern Alps, with an annual rainfall of 600 millimetres per year.
-Summers are hot and dry, with maximum temperatures averaging 23°C, sometimes rising into the 30s.
-Winters are cold and frosty, with some snow and a maximum average temperature of 8°C, but it often falls below zero.
-Annual sunshine hours average 2,180.
-North-westerly winds prevail, often becoming hot and dry in summer.
+The Mackenzie Basin is a drier region in the ‘rain shadow’ of the Southern Alps, with an annual average rainfall of just 600 millimetres.
+Summers are warm and dry, with maximum temperatures averaging 21°C and sometimes rising into the 30s.
+Winters are cold and frosty, with some snow and an average maximum temperature of 8°C. On winter nights the thermometer usually falls below zero.
+Annual sunshine hours at Lake Tekapo average more than 2,400, making it one of the sunniest places in the country.
+North-westerly winds prevail, and are often hot and dry in summer.

-The downlands and coast also have hot summers and cold winters.
-The maximum average temperature is 22°C in summer and 11°C in winter.
-The annual rainfall of 575 millimetres per year is one of New Zealand’s lowest.
-Annual sunshine hours average 1,830.
+The downlands and coast have warm summers and cool winters.
+The average maximum temperature is 21°C in summer and 11°C in winter.
+Timaru’s average annual rainfall of 550 millimetres is one of New Zealand’s lowest.
+Annual sunshine hours average 1,930.
 North-east (coastal) winds prevail.
-The zone is exposed to south-west winds and hot, dry north-west winds.
+The zone is also exposed to cold, damp south-west and hot, dry north-west winds.

 In the mid-19th century most of South Canterbury was a mosaic of flax, fern, scrub and tussock.
 Cabbage trees (Cordyline species) were abundant.
-Early pastoralists burned tussock to promote edible shoots, or re-sowed their land in exotic grasses.
+Early pastoralists burned tussock to promote edible shoots, or resowed their land in exotic grasses.
 Most native vegetation has now been superseded by introduced species.
-After the milling and fires of early European settlement, no more than pockets of native forest remain.
-The largest remnant is Peel Forest near Geraldine.
+After the milling and fires of early European settlement, no more than pockets of native forest remained.
+The largest remnant is Peel Forest, near Geraldine.

 Exotic forestry has never been important in South Canterbury.
 Planting of the largest exotic forest at Kakahu (2,900 hectares) did not begin until the late 1950s.
 A widely spread exotic pest is hieracium (hawkweed).